 Benefits and refunds are recognized as expenses when due and payable in accordance with the terms of the plan.
-The System has elected to apply only applicable FASB Statements and Interpretations issued on or before November 30, 1989, that do not contradict GASB Pronouncements.

 The System retains all of its available cash in a commingled investment pool managed by the Treasurer of the State of Illinois (Treasurer).
 All deposits are fully collateralized by the Treasurer.